dirtyOldTown/dirtyOldTown.github.io/SECURITY.md

 ## Reporting a Bug

-Thank you for improving the security of `standard`.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing the lead maintainer at feross@feross.org.

 The lead maintainer will acknowledge your email within 48 hours, and will send a